↑

 1. Keep it short

-Even if you’re in shape and think you can handle some 20-mile days, keep it short.
-The last thing you want to be doing is traipsing through the woods at night with feet full of blisters trying to finally make it back to your car.
+Even if you’re in shape and think you can handle some 20-mile days with lots of elevation gain, keep it short.
+The last thing you want to be doing is traipsing through the woods at night with feet full of blisters trying to make it back to your car.

-For your first trip or two, it’s best to plan on a maximum of 7-9 miles a day.
-But don’t forget about changes in elevation.
+And don’t forget about elevation gain.
 If you’ll be going up and down hills and mountains, it’s best to keep it even shorter.

 This gives you the time to take a rest when needed, stop and enjoy lunch at a beautiful vista, and not be stressed about making your daily mile quota.